felixcool200/DD2360HT23/hw_2/report/DD2360HT23_HW2_Söderman.md

     Finally, my last kernel always runs numAColumns floating-point operations per thread.

-    When considering an entire run, we multiply the number from the previous question by the number of threads created, which is equal to the product of numCRows and numCColumns for the first and third kernel implementations.
+    When considering an entire run, I multiply the number from the previous question by the number of threads created, which is equal to the product of numCRows and numCColumns for the first and third kernel implementations.
 However, for the second one, it results in numCRows * numCColumns * numAColumns, as it conducts all calculations in parallel.

     (I added a table at the end of question 3 to show all values)